gentoo/grss/README.md

 release tarball is to avoid having to subsequently push out a large number of updates for each new installation.

-CAVEAT: This is work in progress.
-A few of the above point are marginally working or implemented.
-This warning will disappear after this whole project moves past being experimental.

 Features:
 * The GRS suite does not hard code any steps for the release or update runs.
 Rather, a build script on the git repository describes the steps for building